lucas-labs/kurv/README.md

 kurv collect <egg-cfg-path>
 ```

-The path should point to a yaml file that contains the configuration for the egg.
+The path should point to a YAML file that contains the configuration for the egg.
 The configuration file should look like this:

 ```yaml title="myegg.kurv"
 name: fastapi # the name of the egg / should be unique